-HEPA filters.
-These high-efficiency filters are worth it if you're allergic to things that mostly stay in the air, like pollen and pet dander.
-Dust mites, on the other hand, are heavier and fall to the ground.
-So HEPA filters can't suck them out of the air.
-And the filters won't help much with pet allergies if your animals spend time in your bed or on upholstered furniture, where their dander gets into fabric.
+Dust mites, on the other hand, are heavier and fall to the ground, so HEPA filters can't suck them out of the air.
+And they won't help much with pet allergies if your animals spend time in your bed or on upholstered furniture, where their dander gets into fabric.

 Dehumidifiers.
 If dust mites are your trigger, make their lives miserable.
 Low humidity hurts them, especially when it's under 40%.
 You can buy room dehumidifiers or a larger one that goes on your furnace.

-Air conditioners.
-If pollen bugs you, close the window and turn on the A/C to keep pollen out.
-Air conditioners also can help with dust mites because an A/C can keep humidity low.
-Don’t run window or attic fans.
+Air conditioner.
+If pollen bugs you, close the window and turn on the AC.
+It can also can help with dust mites because it keeps the humidity low.